-In such a consumer-facing industry, having employees constantly coming and going can make it difficult to meet customer expectations.
-It can also be costly to find, hire, and train new employees.
+In such a consumer-facing industry, having low employee retention with employees constantly coming and going can make it difficult to meet customer expectations.
+Not to mention it eats into your organization’s profitability when you need to constantly find, hire, and train new employees.

 Before you continue